-To do this, you open the editor, then insert the macro call at the top of the article, and change the browser compatibility table (if any); the table should be near the end of the article.
-Once that's done, scroll to the bottom of the article to find the tag list, and add the new tag to the list.
-Once you've done that, click the Save Changes button near the top of the window to commit your updates.
-From then on, an appropriate banner will appear on the page, and any macros that reference page tags when looking for up-to-date articles will know that the page you've updated is obsolete.
+To do this, you insert the macro call at the top of the article, and add the new tag to the list.
+Once you've done that, raise a pull request and get your changes reviewed and merged.
+From then on, an appropriate banner will appear on the page, and any macros that reference page tags when looking for up-to-date articles will know that the page you've updated is deprecated, or whatever.

-- To learn more about editing, see the MDN editor guide.
+Note: To learn more about editing, see our content repo README.

 Deprecated content is content that covers a technology or idea that is in the process of becoming obsolete.
 It's no longer recommended, and is expected to be removed from browsers in the relatively near future.
 You can mark pages as deprecated using the